Treatment for Respiratory Distress

 How is RDS in Children Treated?

-• Medications: Steroids and other drugs may be administered to reduce inflammation and improve breathing.
+• Nebulized medications – Bronchodilators or corticosteroids may be prescribed to reduce inflammation and ease breathing.

 How Do I Know if My Child is Recovering from RDS?